Biden Vows Vengeance on Kabul Airport Attackers

 Shortly after the president's remark, the White House press secretary amplified his message: "We will hunt down these terrorists and kill them wherever they are."

-At least 60 Afghans died in the attack, and more than 100 were wounded, according to news reports.
+At least 90 Afghans died in the attack, according to the Afghan news agency Pajhwok.
+Including the 13 American servicemen, more than 100 people were killed.

 Eighteen injured American military personnel were being evacuated from Afghanistan on specially equipped C-17s with surgical units, according to Captain Bill Urban, a spokesman for the U.S. Central Command.